-(2) Qualification Requirements: who, when, how to apply
+(2) Qualification Requirements and Selection Method: who, when, how to apply

-Students who have graduated from a Japanese university (4-year undergraduate program), or who have an equivalent qualification, and who are enrolled in any of the graduate schools and departments listed in Table 2 below (or, as a special case, students enrolled in a Doctorate Program (Third-Year) can apply to this program.
+As written in Diploma Policy, those students who are willing to receive our program degree are required to complete the required number of credits in their respective graduate schools and the required numbers of credits and programs provided by this GSS program.
+Students who are able to apply to this program are those who have graduated from a Japanese university (4-year undergraduate program), or who have an equivalent qualification, and who are enrolled in any of the graduate schools and departments listed in Table 2 below (or, as a special case, students enrolled in a Doctorate Program (Third-Year) can apply to this program).
 Nationality, gender and age are no object.

-They will be evaluated for admission.
+The applicants are examined by their application, intelligibility of this program, desire to learn, and their academic transcript.
 Upon evaluation, those selected will be registered as program students, and attend the course classes.

-Graduate School of Education All departments (Interdisciplinary Studies in Education) Graduate School of Economics All departments (Department of Economics) Graduate School of Science Division of Earth and Planetary Sciences Graduate School of Medicine Department of Medicine and Medical Science, School of Public Health Graduate School of Engineering Department of Civil and Earth Resources Engineering, Department of Urban Management, Department of Environmental Engineering, Department of Architecture and Architectural Engineering, Department of Mechanical engineering and Science Graduate School of Agriculture All departments (Division of Agronomy and Horticultural Science, Division of Forest and Biomaterials Science, Division of Applied Life Sciences, Division of Applied Biosciences, Division of Environmental Science and Technology, Division of Natural Resource Economics, Division of Food Science and Biotechnology) Graduate School of Asian and All departments (Division of Southeast Asian Area Studies, Division of African Area Studies African Area Studies, Division of Global Area Studies) Graduate School of Informatics Department of Social Informatics, Department of Communications and Computer Engineering Graduate School of Global All departments (Doctorate Program in Global Environmental Studies, Environmental Studies Doctorate Program in Environmental Management)
+departments involved in the clobal our masinty ofdules i rogram (000) Graduate School of Education All departments (Interdisciplinary Studies in Education) Graduate School of Economics All departments (Department of Economics) Graduate School of Science Division of Earth and Planetary Sciences Graduate School of Medicine Department of Medicine and Medical Science, School of Public Health Graduate School of Engineering Department of Civil and Earth Resources Engineering, Department of Urban Management, Department of Environmental Engineering, Department of Architecture and Architectural Engineering, Department of Mechanical engineering and Science Graduate School of Agriculture All departments (Division of Agronomy and Horticultural Science, Division of Forest and Biomaterials Science, Division of Applied Life Sciences, Division of Applied Biosciences, Division of Environmental Science and Technology, Division of Natural Resource Economics, Division of Food Science and Biotechnology) Graduate School of Asian and All departments (Division of Southeast Asian Area Studies, Division of African Area Studies African Area Studies, Division of Global Area Studies) Graduate School of Informatics Department of Social Informatics, Department of Communications and Computer Engineering Graduate School of Global All departments (Doctorate Program in Global Environmental Studies, Environmental Studies Doctorate Program in Environmental Management)